wadewegner/wadewegner.github.com/content/blog/2026-08-03-cascade-crest-100m-2026-race-report/index.md

 I was also in much better shape than I had been at the 2025 finish.
 Last year, I sat under the finish tent shaking and unable to eat.
 A woman from the fire station kept coming back to check on me.

 This year, I drank most of a vanilla milkshake and ate half a hamburger.
 Later, at the Airbnb, I even ate some of Teri's leftovers while we talked about the race.
+A huge difference from the previous year.

-Fantastic.
+While the legs were suffering, overall I was in much better shape this year.

 # Looking at the Data